himkt/allennlp-guide/chapters/part3/hyperparameter-optimization-with-optuna.md

 <exercise id="2" title="Building your model">

-This tutorial works on sentiment analysis, one kind of text classification.
+This tutorial works on sentiment analysis, a kind of text classification.
 We use the IMDb review dataset, which contains 20,000 positive/negative reviews for training and 5,000 reviews for validating the performance of model.
 If you haven't read <a href="https://guide.allennlp.org/your-first-model#1">the tutorial for text classification</a>, that may be helpful.